 - February 23 (Buddhism) - Losar (Tibetan New Year) is celebrated for 15 days, with the main celebrations on the first three days.

 - February 25 (Christianity) - Shrove Tuesday ends the season of Epiphany and is the vigil for the starting of Lent.

 - February 26 (Christianity) - Ash Wednesday is the beginning of Lent, the 40-day period of prayer and repentance that precedes Easter.

 Please feel free to visit our Interfaith Initiatives page to see the times of all interfaith prayer opportunities or to share a prayer request.

 Rev. Katie O. Kilpatrick

 Our Parent Community hosts many wonderful events during the year, and we encourage you to take this opportunity to share your time and talents to whatever extent you are interested.
 Whether chairing an event, volunteering a few hours, or helping us spread the word about exciting activities we have planned - there is a job for everyone.
 Being part of the Parent Community is a great way to get to know other parents, your child’s classmates and teachers, as well.
 For more information, please click here to visit our Lower School Parent Community page.

-Lower School Intramurals
+Lower School Intramurals - On Hold for Now

 Check out the Parent Community Website!